nix-community/nixGL/README.md

 libGL error: failed to load driver: swrast
 ```

-This library contains a wrapper which is able to launch GL application:
+This library contains a wrapper which is able to launch GL or Vulkan applications:

 ```
 nixGLXXX program
+nixVulkanXXX program
 ```

 # Installation / Usage